If you choose the wrong class of use on your car insurance, you could find your cover invalidated.

-When filling in your form in order to get a quote for car insurance, you will be asked as to the type of use – that is, what exactly the insured will be using the car for.
-The type of use tends to have a bearing on the risk perceived by the insurers, and could affect the premium accordingly.
-So, for example, a business user may be seen as presenting a greater risk than a purely social and domestic user.
-This is because the business user is likely to spend more time on the road, including in heavy traffic and unfamiliar routes, which will increase the chance of third party claims.
+For example, a business user may be seen as presenting a greater risk than a purely social and domestic user.
+This is because the business user is likely to spend more time on the road, including in heavy traffic and unfamiliar routes, which will increase the chance of third-party claims.

-When arranging car insurance online or over the phone, it is important you stipulate the right use for your car.
-If you have the wrong use, you may find your insurance company will not pay out on a claim.
+When buying car insurance, it’s important you choose the right use for your car.
+If you have the wrong class of use, you may find your insurance company refusing to pay out on a claim.

-…And if the vehicle is being used in connection with work beyond simply commuting, then the insured will require a level of business car insurance cover:
+If the car is being used in connection with work beyond simply commuting, you’ll need a level of business car insurance cover: